inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 > Note that a beacon has to contain all fields referenced by the expression in order to be evaluated and recorded.

-Value expression also support operations for basic arithmetic operations.
+Value expressions also support operations for basic arithmetic operations.
 Thus, to calculate a difference of two beacon fields, the following expression can be used:
 ```YAML
   ...
     my-metric: